thomasmauerer/hassio-addons/samba-backup/README.md

 ```

 ## Credits
-This add-on is inspired by [hassio-remote-backup](https://github.com/overkill32/hassio-remote-backup), but does not require a ssh connection, but simply a Samba share.
+This add-on is inspired by [hassio-remote-backup](https://github.com/overkill32/hassio-remote-backup), but does not require a ssh connection and also offers more features.